Skip to main content Skip to search Skip to search

 Description

 The book contains four Dene stories, as told by Raymond Yakeleya.
 "Flight Through the Rainbow" is about flying through a rainbow in a small plane and experiencing multi-sensations of colour.
 It also tells the legend of the spider and how its web catches raindrops that create the rainbow.
 "The Midwife and the Spirit of Life," dedicated to Raymond's Granny Harriet Gladue, is about the birth of babies and bringing their spirits into the world.
 "The Slingshot and the Songbird" is about a boy's sadness over killing a friendly songbird.
 "The Medicine Brothers and the Giant Birds" is a tale told to Raymond by his uncle George Blondin about the hazards of giant animals when the world was new.
 The book also contains Dene language translation throughout.
-An animated film and videogame can also be accessed though QR codes in the book.
+An animated film, phone app, and videogame can also be accessed though QR codes in the book.

 About the authors